 Enjoy the terror in my voice in the moment I realise I'm attempting to tell hundreds of strangers a funny story about a dead body.

-Last year I published a story in the Guardian about the day my husband and I found his father dead in his house.
+The story starts with the day my husband and I found his father dead in his house.
 By the time we realised why he wasn't answering his emails, he had been dead for eight days.